Fre0Grella/assignment-01/report.md

 Where S(p) = p is the ideal case.

-We choose to don't use the serial program to compute the speedup beacause it could cause spurios superlinear speedup that don't reflect the real performance.
+We choose to don't use the serial program to compute the speedup because it could cause spurious super linear speedup that don't reflect the real performance.
-Using this definition we can also defined the strong Scaling Efficiency and Weak Scaling Efficiency.
+Using this definition we can also define the strong Scaling Efficiency and Weak Scaling Efficiency.

 The Strong scaling efficiency can be defined as:

 E_s(p) = S(p)/p

-This formula is important as it's a visual way to represent the Amdhal law, that is, the amount of code that wasn't parallelized. instead the Weak Scaling Efficiency is different and can be defined as
+This formula is important as it's a visual way to represent the Amdahl law, that is, the amount of code that wasn't parallelized. instead the Weak Scaling Efficiency is different and can be defined as

 W(p) = T_1 \ T_p